jupyter-book/jupyter-book/docs/community/help.md

 :::{tip} What is MyST?
 How is it different from Jupyter Book?
 :class: dropdown

 Jupyter Book is built on top of the MyST Document Engine.
-The separation between the two programs is so small that we share the same CLI and configuration files.
+The separation between the two applications is so small that we share the same CLI and configuration files.
 See [our ecosystem documentation](ecosystem.md) for more information.

-Consequently bug reports and discussions should take place on the MyST-MD project.
+Bug reports and requests should take place on the [`mystmd/` repository](https://github.com/jupyter-book/mystmd), since that is where most changes will happen.
 :::

 ::::{grid} 1 1 2 2